How You Get PAID In Workers' Comp!

 In non-schedule cases, payments are typically made weekly until the case reaches settlement, which we'll discuss below.

-How Payments For Medical Are Handled
+Payments For Medical

 However, it’s not always that simple.
 Sometimes, insurance companies delay or deny treatment approvals, leading to frustrating holdups in your care.
 For certain types of treatment—like surgery or specialized therapies—your doctor may need to get prior authorization from the insurance company.
 This can take time, and it’s one of the most common sources of stress for injured workers.
-If the insurance company drags its feet, your recovery could be delayed, which is why it’s crucial to stay on top of the process and work closely with your attorney.

 In cases where the insurance company outright denies treatment, your attorney can request a hearing to get the issue resolved.
 It’s also worth noting that if you pay out of pocket for any necessary treatment, you may be able to get reimbursed, but this should be done with guidance from your attorney to avoid complications.